 This trope is mostly found in series set in a school, where the character is a student who has to shower with his classmates after PE.
-Although group showers are the most common example, it can also apply to other places where people are usually naked, like a public bathhouse.
+Although group showers are the most common example, it can also apply to other places where people are usually naked, like during a Public Bathhouse Scene.

 - In Digimon Adventure episode 8, the Digidestined visit a hotel and take a bath, but Jyou is too shy to join the other boys.
 In the uncensored original (pictured above), Yamato and Taichi try to force him to come in.